 Health Savings Accounts

-It’s no secret that health care continues to get more complicated and more expensive.
 If you’re looking for more control over what you pay for health care and the services that you (or your family) actually use, a health savings account (HSA) might be a good place to direct your dollars.
-HSAs are used in combination with “high deductible health plans,”—heath insurance plans that carry a high deductible.
+HSAs are used in combination with high deductible health plans,—heath insurance plans that carry a high deductible.
 One important benefit of an HSA is the tax break: you can make deposits with pre-tax dollars and any interest you earn is also tax-free.
 This can help your account grow quickly, but before opening an account you should check with a tax advisor.

 HSAs go hand-in-hand with high deductible health plans (HDHP) because they allow you to spend pre-tax dollars on qualified medical expenses that your insurance doesn’t cover.